Why Is Soccer So Popular Worldwide?

 Soccer is known for its unpredictability, where anything can happen until the final whistle.
 The tension of a close match, the drama of a last-minute goal, and the excitement of an underdog victory keep fans on the edge of their seats.
 This element of unpredictability makes soccer thrilling to watch, creating moments that are talked about for years.

-- Unpredictable Outcomes: The low-scoring nature of the game means a single goal can determine the outcome, making every match exciting.
+The low-scoring nature of the game means a single goal can determine the outcome, making every match exciting.
+This unpredictability is what makes soccer so captivating; a team can dominate possession but still lose, while an underdog can snatch victory with a single chance.

 Conclusion